Use cases

 What is BehaviorGraph?

 BehaviorGraph is the behavioral context layer for enterprise AI.
-It turns collaboration patterns, relevance signals, pulse surveys, and workflow data into a queryable layer that enterprise search, AI agents, and governance platforms can use at runtime to find the right person, route decisions correctly, and escalate with full context.
+It turns collaboration patterns, relevance signals, pulse surveys, and workflow data into a queryable layer that enterprise search, AI agents, and governance platforms can use at runtime to route correctly, surface who actually owns a topic, and escalate with full context.

 Why do enterprise AI platforms need behavioral context?